Skip to main content

 Is the information specific to a particular jurisdiction?

 Always be sure to check if the information is for a particular country, region or borough.
 General searches can bring up results from all over the world.
 If you are looking for information for a particular jurisdiction, it is best to include the name of the place in your initial search.
-On occasions it’s important to remember that the law varies even within the UK, with differences in the law between England and Wales, Scotland and Northern Ireland.
+It is important to remember that the law varies even within the UK, with differences in the law between England and Wales, Scotland and Northern Ireland.

 If you are unsure about the reliability of the legal information you have found, search again to see if you can find the same information somewhere else.
 Finding the same information in multiple places can be a good indication that it is accurate.
-In addition, if a website indicates where the information has come from, you can check the sources yourself to ensure accuracy.
+If a website tells you where the information has come from, you can check the sources yourself so you can be such it is accurate.